pravega/pravega/docs/pravega-concepts.md

 a timestamp, a metric identifier and a value.
 An Event could be web data associated with a user click on a website.
 Events can be anything you can represent as a collection of bytes.
-Applications make sense of Events using application supplied serializers and deserializers, allowing them to read and write objects in Pravega using similar techniques to reading and writing objects from file-based storage.
+Applications make sense of Events using application-supplied serializers and deserializers, allowing them to read and write objects in Pravega using similar techniques to reading and writing objects from file-based storage.